 In fact the question to ask was why didn’t even one of the ministers who remain resign and blow the whistle if any of them noticed the graft or something suspicious?
 If they didn’t notice the graft, then they couldn’t possibly be that good?
 Is it really true that out of the 27 who remain nobody knew what was going on?
 So, if no one noticed anything suspicious or weren’t willing to speak up, can they be trusted?

 Madame president, you would be doing the country (and yourself) a big favour by appointing people of integrity, true servants of the state, not just friends and those who you think you owe something to.
-Others are already asking whether you are a Corrupt President or an upright Citizen?
+Others are already doubting your integrity.

 “What is even more preposterous is the fact that the president has conveniently come to this wonderful revelation only when her relative was shot in a corrupt deal involving monies that were supposed to be delivered to her.
 If this president takes all of two years (18 years if you put together all her time in a senior government position) to notice that things are wrong, how can she be trusted to transform a country at all when a presidential term lasts only 5 years?”